19 Best Countries to Visit in Europe

 Expansive lakes (i.e. Lake Geneva) span the countryside, offering a sparkling welcome to white water rafting, canoeing, fishing, and kayaking enthusiasts.
 Small villages like Gimmelwald gush storybook charm, captivating even the crankiest of travelers with their quaint shops and melt-in-your-mouth chocolates.

-Larger cities like Zurich, Geneva, Lucerne, and Bern help visitors get their fill of both culture and beauty in one go.
+Larger cities like beautiful Zurich, pretty Geneva, lovely Lucerne, and the captial, Bern are packed with attractions, helping visitors get their fill of both culture and beauty in one go.
 You'll find numerous impressive museums, art galleries, shops, and fine dining within their borders.

-Zermatt is your one-stop shop for winter sports, as well as unbeatable Alpine hikes and climbs.
+There are plenty of exciting things to do in Zermatt.
+In fact, this is tourists' one-stop shop for winter sports, as well as unbeatable Alpine hikes and climbs.

 Speaking of restaurants, it's hard to top the food in Greece.
 The freshest of local ingredients are used to create healthy and tasty delicacies teeming with vibrant flavors.

 Castles and beaches and mountains, oh my!
-Portugal has a bevy of gorgeous scenery to offer.
+Portugal has a bevy of gorgeous scenery and spectacular places to visit.
 Hugging more than 800 kilometers of the Atlantic Coast, this is the place to be for those who love water views.

 A visit to the beautiful Azores islands will immediately dissolve your worries.
 They are an archipelago consisting of nine gorgeous, mountainous isles perfect for diving, surfing, sailing, and whale watching.
 Nearby Madeira Island is particularly popular with European tourists.